Pinus nigra: Distribution and habitat Pinus nigra is a tree of the Mediterranean forests, woodlands, and scrub biome.

+Oldest tree

+The world's oldest black pine, located in the Banaz district of Uşak, Turkey, is estimated to be 1,000 years old.
+This makes it significant in the country, which is known for a very dry climate, inhospitable for most trees.
+It has a height of 11 m, a diameter of 3 m and a circumference of 9.60 m.

 Ecology

 In Mediterranean Europe and the Anatolian Peninsula (Asia Minor), trees usually associated with this species include Scots pine (Pinus sylvestris), Serbian spruce (Picea omorika), Bosnian pine (Pinus heldreichii), Norway spruce (Picea abies), Taurus cedar (Cedrus libani), European silver fir (Abies alba) and related firs.
 Several species of juniper (Juniperus spp.), and various broadleaf trees are associates.